xzjia/GLPublisher/README.md

 $ pipenv shell # Spawns a shell within the virtualenv

-# Fill in issue.txt and config.json for necessary information
+# Fill in issue.md and config.json for necessary information

 $ pipenv run python publisher.py
 ```